jamesb93/ccl-wiki/content/docs/contact/_index.md

 # contact
 ---

-The Huddersfield CCL is primarily run by Dr. Alex Harker.
+This page is run by James Bradbury.

-He can be reached via his e-mail at
+All communication should be directed toward jamesbradbury93(at)gmail.com

-a.harker(at)hud.ac.uk
+You are also welcome to submit pull requests at the [source code](https://github.com/jamesb93/huddersfield-creative-coding).